mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** No. Liberation is actually something you should accept totally. *[He laughs.]* Because you are liberated.
 So you should totally accept and demonstrate your life, in the world of liberation.
 And then, maturity appears.
 By demonstration; living in the liberation.

-So liberation is not something you try to discuss after discussion.
-It’s not something you should decide.
+So liberation is not something you try to discuss, [...] it’s not something you should decide.
 You cannot get into the liberation by your decisions.
 Liberation *is*. *[He laughs.]* You have to *be*.
 That is liberation.

 Do you understand?
 That’s why Buddha says, “We are Buddha.”